12mhrafi/restaurant-client/README.md

 - According to logged in user  order product store to database.
 - if available product is being finished can't order those product.
 - User can't purchase their own added product.
-- Search functionality according to product name
+- Search functionality according to product name.